skratsch-solutions/skratsch-solutions.github.io/about.md

 bodyClass: page-about
 hero-class: "hero-about-us"
 ---

-## Our Promise
+## Our Commitment

-Like a doctor or an attorney, our job is to look out for your best interests.
-Sure, we have our favorite brands, but we don't have vendor quotas to meet.
+Similar to doctors or attorneys, our role is to prioritize your best interests.
+While we do have preferences, we don't adhere to vendor quotas.

-We work to earn your trust every day by:
+We earn your trust by:

-* Staying neutral and objective, putting your needs first
+- Remaining neutral and objective, always prioritizing your needs
-* Focusing on our areas of technical expertise - and telling you when a project is outside of our skill sets
+- Focusing on our technical expertise and transparently acknowledging when a project falls outside our skill set
-* Doing what we say we'll do
+- Delivering on our promises

 Our word is our bond.
-If we say we're going to do something, we do it.
-If something goes wrong, we make it right.
-We put our words into action.
+If we commit to something, we follow through.
+If issues arise, we take corrective action.
+Trust is at the core of our approach.

-## Our Philosophy
+## Our Approach

-We treat our clients like we want to be treated.
-We don't believe you have to upgrade just because the software vendor puts out a new release.

-When money is tight, we will help you prioritize and plan ahead to stretch your technology budget.
-Our technology consulting team hold certifications from Apple, Microsoft and from other software companies as well.

-We speak plain English, and recommend solutions that fit your technology comfort level.
+At Skratsh Solutions, we adhere to a simple philosophy: treat our clients the way we want to be treated.
+We don't believe in upgrading just because a software vendor releases a new version.
+Instead, we help you prioritize and plan ahead, especially when finances are tight.
+Our technology consulting team boasts certifications from Apple, Microsoft, and other leading software companies.
+Plus, we communicate in plain English and recommend solutions that align with your technology comfort level.

-## Our Clients
+## Our Valued Clients

-Our clients tell us they like working with us because we're also a small business, and are responsive to their needs.
-Our customers typically:

-* Have 5-100 employees
-* Dont usually have a dedicated in-house IT support team
-* Are managing lots of data, systems and paper
-* Know there must be a better way!
+We pride ourselves on being a small business too.
+Our clients appreciate our responsiveness and personalized approach.
+Here's what our typical customers look like:

+- They employ 5 to 100 staff members.
+- In-house IT support isn't their forte.
+- They handle significant data, systems, and paperwork.
+- They recognize the need for more efficient solutions.

-Many of our customers are located in South Michigan - Macomb, Oakland & Wayne Counties - but we also do remote technology consulting work for companies who are out in other parts of the state as well.
-Out-of-state?
-We can still help, remotely or on-site if you choose.
+While many of our clients are based in South Michigan - specifically Macomb, Oakland, and Wayne Counties - we also provide remote technology consulting services to companies across the state.
+Even if you're out-of-state, we're here to assist you, whether remotely or on-site.

-## The Last 20%
+## The Final Stretch

-It's tempting for small business owners, and even mid-sized business executives, to go on a never-ending hunt for the perfect set of software solutions, ending up with a patchwork quilt of software - that's never been sewn together.
+“Final Stretch,” refers to the last 20% of the journey when it comes to providing services to small and mid-sized businesses.
+Imagine that the process of finding suitable software is like running a race.
+The first 80% involves researching, evaluating options, and making initial decisions.
+However, that last 20% - the final stretch - can be tricky.
+It’s where businesses often encounter challenges such as integrating different software tools seamlessly.
+Just like stitching together a patchwork quilt, this phase requires careful attention to ensure that all the pieces fit together harmoniously.
+So, in essence, it’s about completing the puzzle and making sure your software solutions work cohesively.